 - Dash attack might not look very powerful, but make no mistake — it’s one of Luigi’s best moves.
 It propels him forward and strikes multiple times; Ultimate’s AI drops its guard after blocking the first hit, which makes dash attack great for getting past opponents’ shields.

 - Super Jump Punch is an incredibly powerful uppercut attack that launches its victims directly upward.
-It’s well-suited for low-percentage KOs!
+It’s well-suited for low-percent KOs!
 When using Super Jump Punch, hit the sweetspot as often as possible — this may be easier when your FP is at a low level.